 This unit introduces students to the study of language, and what language reveals about the nature of human beings and human behaviour.
 It introduces the basic theoretical concepts in the structural and social analysis of language.
 It presents the different levels of structural analysis of language.
 It examines language acquisition, and geographical and social variation in language.

-|Objectives||On satisfactory completion of this course, students will be able to|
+On successful completion of the course students will be able to:

 1. Discuss the nature of language as the human communication system.

 2. Describe the different structural levels of language.

 3. Describe the basic principles for the analysis of the different structural levels of language.

 4. Discuss the range of synchronic variation in language.

 5. Describe the basic principles for the analysis of variation.

 Topics to be covered in this course include: